On unbounded invariant measures of stochastic dynamical systems: Introduction

-Let us mention that in our previous papers \cite{B,BBD,BBD2} we have already studied the behavior of the invariant measure $\nu$ at infinity for the random difference equation \eqref{eq: affine recursion}.
-However the main results were obtained there under much stronger assumptions, namely we assumed existence of exponential moments, that is $\E[A^\d + A^{-\d}+|B|^\d]<\8$ for some $\d>0$.
-Theorem \ref{mthm} improves all our previous results for affine recursions and describes the asymptotic behavior of $\nu$ under minimal assumptions, that the hypotheses implying existence of the invariant measure.
-Up to our knowledge, for all the other recursions even partial results were not known.
+Let us mention that in our previous papers \cite{B,BBD,BBD2} we have already studied the behavior at infinity of the invariant measure $\nu$ for the random difference equation (\ref {eqaffinerecursion}).
+However, the main results were obtained there under much stronger assumptions, namely we assumed existence of exponential moments, that is, $\E[A^\delta+ A^{-\delta}+|B|^\delta]<\infty$ for some $\delta>0$.
+Theorem~\ref{mthm} improves all our previous results for affine recursions and describes the asymptotic behavior of $\nu$ under optimal assumptions, that is, the weakest-known conditions implying existence of the invariant measure \cite{BBE}.
+To our knowledge, for all the other recursions even partial results are not known.

-We would like also to remark that, in the contracting case, Kesten's theorem require moment of order at least $\kappa$ and, as far as we know, there exits no result on the behavior of the tail of the invariant probability when the measure is supposed to have only logarithmic moment.
+We would like also to remark that, in the contracting case, Kesten's theorem requires moment of order at least $\kappa$ and, as far as we know, there exist no results on the behavior of the tail of the invariant probability when the measure is supposed to have only logarithmic moment.

-The proof of Theorem \ref{mthm} is given in sections \ref{sec: bounds} and \ref{sec: homo}.
+The proof of Theorem~\ref{mthm} is given in Sections~\ref{secbounds} and~\ref{sechomo}.
 In order to describe $\nu$ at infinity, we give first an upper bound of this measure and prove some regularity properties of its quotient.
-The techniques we use in the present paper to prove this facts are more powerful than those we used in \cite{BBD}, and are heavily based on the renewal theory for random walks on the affine group.
-Among other results we prove directly that $\nu[-z,z]$ grows as $\log z$ (Proposition \ref{prop: bound nu}).
-Next, in Section \ref{sec: homo} we consider the Poisson equation on $\R$ where $f(x) = \int \phi(e^{-x}u)\nu(du)$ for some $\phi\in C_C(\R^*_+)$ and $\ov \mu$ is the law of $-\log A$.
-Notice the the asymptotic behavior of $f$ and $\nu$ is the same, thus it is sufficient to study $f$.
-In the contrast to \cite{BBD} we do not solve explicitly this equation.
-We apply techniques borrowed from the work of Durrett and Liggett \cite{DL} (see also Kolesko \cite{K}) and reduce the problem to consider $f$ as a solution of the classical renewal equation and deduce its asymptotic behavior from the renewal theorem.
+The techniques we use in the present paper are more powerful than those applied in \cite{BBD}, and are heavily based on the renewal theory for random walks on the affine group.
+Among other results, we prove directly that $\nu[-z,z]$ grows as $\log z$ (Proposition~\ref{propboundnu}).
+Next, in Section~\ref{sechomo}, we consider the Poisson equation for the additive convolution on $\R$

+where $f(x) = \int\phi(e^{-x}u)\nu(du)$ for some $\phi\in C_C(\R^*_+)$ and $\bar\mu$ is the law of $-\log A$.
+Notice that the asymptotic behavior of $f$ and $\nu$ is the same, therefore, it is sufficient to study $f$.
+In the contrast to \cite{BBD}, we do not explicitly solve this equation.
+We apply techniques borrowed from the work of Durrett and Liggett \cite{DL} (see also Kolesko~\cite{K}), reduce the problem to the classical renewal equation with drift and deduce its asymptotic behavior from the renewal theorem.